croservices/cro/docs/reference/cro-http-client.md

 To get the cookies set by a response, use the `cookies` method on the `Cro::HTTP::Response` object, which returns a `List` of `Cro::HTTP::Cookie` objects.

+## Following redirects

+By default, `Cro::HTTP::Client` will follow HTTP redirect responses, with a limit of 5 redirects being enforced in order to avoid circular redirects.
+If there are more than 5 redirections, `X::Cro::HTTP::Client::TooManyRedirects' will be thrown.

+This behavior can be configured when constructing a new `Cro::HTTP::Client` or on a per-request basis, with the per-request setting overriding the behavior configured at construction time.
+In either case, it is done using the `follow` named argument.

+    :follow         # follow redirects (up to 5 times per request) :!follow        # never follow redirects
+    :follow(2)      # follow redirects (up to 2 times per request) :follow(10)     # follow redirects (up to 10 times per request)

+The 301, 307 and 308 redirects are treated identically at this time; no caching of permanent redirects takes place.
+They retain the original request method.
+302 and 303 instead cause a `GET` request to be issued, regardless of the original request method.